Time to start building!

 After hitting "create" or "edit" on your form, you are inside the Form Builder.
 The Form Builder is Dimagi's easy-to-use interface for building CommCare forms.
 As mentioned in CommCare Fundamentals, once you are comfortable with the process and structure, it is possible to use other tools to create forms.

 Each icon represents a category of question that you can add to your form.
 These questions will appear in your "Question Tree" in the order they will appear on your device.
-From top to bottom, these are the categories of question types:
+From left to right, these categories of question types:

 You can hover your cursor over the question button to see the type of question it will add.
 Click on the drop-down next to each category to see a list of all possible question types.
 For more information on the From Builder and Question types see our Form Builder Help Page.

-Click on 'Add Question' to add a Text question.
+Click on theto add a text question.
 You should see the following: